ojoshiro/ojoshiro/README.md

 The best combination of ice-cream flavours is banana, coconut and cinnamon.

+The deleted default cubes from Blender end up in cities in the real world.
+There they're called "architecture".

 Speak metric to me or I'll probably won't hear you.
 ---
 More questions?